metamarketdev/Finance/README.md

 4- Run `node crocodile.js` and you should get the app perfectly running on port 3000.

 5- The DApp uses the Nile Testnet by default.
 In order to use the Mainnet replace `https://api.nile.trongrid.io` with `https://api.trongrid.io` lines 12,13,14 of crocodile.js file.

+# Going Live!
+June 10, 2021
+  I set the repo open to the public.
+Feel free to modify the code and if you had any suggestions please let me know.